Hertz Design Challenge (IBM)

 What Needs to Change

-Regarding the original Hertz design, I saw that the colors being used were seemingly used as a second thought or overly used in some parts.
-In this case, it’s not about consistency but about cohesiveness.
+Regarding the original Hertz design, I saw that the colors being used were seemingly used as a second thought or were overly used in some parts.
+In this case, it’s not about consistency, but about cohesiveness.

-We’re aware that Hertz largely uses a black, white, and yellow color scheme, but the current placement of the colors create a sense of disarray, thus making the visual appeal feel a bit off.
+Hertz largely uses a black, white, and yellow color scheme, however, the current placement of the colors creates a sense of disarray, thus making the visual appeal feel a bit off and possibly confusing for potential car renters.

 User Research Approach